-The strategic plan for addressing the state's needs for elevation data is being developed by an elevation data workgroup with assistance from the Strategic Plan Committee of the Governor's Council on Geographic Information.
+The strategic plan for addressing the state's needs for elevation data was developed by an elevation data workgroup with assistance from the Strategic Plan Committee of the Governor's Council on Geographic Information.

 Elevation data are used for engineering studies, flood hazard mitigation and prevention, watershed management, transportation planning, mapping and site design, and soil analysis.
 Elevation data is often combined with other digital data for modeling and mapping applications, such as regional hydrologic modeling studies.
 Elevation also is used as input to create orthoimagery, watershed, floodplain, flow modeling data, and elevation contour lines.

 The only elevation data product available statewide for Minnesota is produced by the U.S. Geological Survey (USGS) as a DEM using 10 or 30 meter grid spacing for 7.5 by 7.5 minute blocks corresponding to 1:24,000 quadrangle maps that are widely used by hikers and campers.
 Many uses of elevation data can be supported by medium-resolution data available for the entire state, but some applications require higher resolution sources that will require additional investments.